 About Your Surgery

 This guide will help you prepare for your colon resection surgery at Memorial Sloan Kettering (MSK), and help you understand what to expect during your recovery.
-Read through this guide at least once before your surgery and then use it as a reference in the days leading up to your surgery.
-Bring this guide with you every time you come to MSK, including the day of your surgery, so that you and your healthcare team can refer to it throughout your care.
+Read through this guide at least once before your surgery and use it as a reference in the days leading up to your surgery.
+Bring this guide with you every time you come to MSK, including the day of your surgery.
+You and your healthcare team will refer to it throughout your care.

 Understanding how your digestive system works can be helpful as you prepare for and recover from your surgery.
 Your digestive system is made up of organs that break down food, absorb nutrients, and remove waste from your body.
 They include your mouth, esophagus (food pipe), stomach, small intestine, colon (large intestine), rectum, and anus (see Figure 1).

 After your food has been chewed and swallowed, it moves into your esophagus.
 This is a long, muscular tube that serves as a passageway for food as it travels from your mouth into your stomach.
 Once the food enters your stomach, it mixes with stomach acids.
-These acids begin to break down or digest the food.
+These acids begin to digest (break down) the food.

-Colon resection is a surgery that is done to treat cancer of the colon.
+Colon resection is a surgery that’s done to treat cancer of the colon.
 The part of your colon containing the cancer is removed.
 The healthy ends of your colon are then sewn back together.
 Your surgeon will explain which part of your colon will be removed (see Figure 2).

 Before Your Surgery